Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Metrics

-The Grid Table Similarity (GriTS) family of metrics distinguishes three levels at which table structure can be identified: \emph{Topology}, describing the rows and columns each cell spans over, in a two-dimensional grid; \emph{Content}, which refers to the textual content within each cell; and \emph{Location}, denoting the rectangular span in a pixel matrix that is occupied by each cell.
-This leads to \emph{three GriTS similarity metrics} for Topology, Content, and Location respectively.
+\paragraph{GriTS} The Grid Table Similarity (GriTS) family of metrics considers table structure from three perspectives: \emph{Topology}, describing the rows and columns each cell spans over, in a two-dimensional grid; \emph{Content}, which refers to the textual content within each cell; and \emph{Location}, denoting the rectangular span in a pixel matrix that is occupied by each cell.
+This leads to \emph{three GriTS similarity metrics}.
 We ignore the one based on Location (coordinates) since it suffers from the shift problem described above.
 Each metric takes as input two matrices of cells, the prediction and the GT, and computes their \emph{2-dimensional Longest Common Subsequence} (2D-LCS, in short).
-A GriTS metric is computed in three steps: \begin{asparaenum} \item Generate the matrices \(P, G\) (prediction, GT) from tables.
-When computing a Topology metric, each entry (matrix cell) is a value in \(\mathbb Z^4\); for the Content metric, an entry belongs to \(V^{\mathbb N}\) (strings).
-We use the notation \(E\) to refer in a general way to the domain of entries. \item Identify \emph{the two substructure matrices (see below)} \(\widetilde P\) of $P$ and \(\widetilde G\) of $G$ (of the same shape between themselves) \emph{that are the most similar according to \(f\)}, the penalty function between the grid cells' properties.
-Formally, we call \emph{the set of substructures of a matrix} \(M\) with rows \(R\) and columns \(C\), denoted $\mathfrak M$, the set of matrices \(M'\) that have rows \(R'\) and columns \(C'\) respectively included in \(R\) and \(C\).\\ \( {} \displaystyle \big( \widetilde P,\widetilde G \big) \in \operatorname*{arg\,max}_{\substack{\left(P', G'\right) \in \mathfrak{P} \times \mathfrak{G} \\ P', G' \text{have same dimensions}}} \sum_{i,j} f(P_{i,j}', G_{i,j}') \)\\ where $\mathfrak P$, $\mathfrak G$ are the set of substructures of $P$, respectively, $G$.
-We call \(\widetilde P, \widetilde G\) the \emph{two-dimensional most similar substructures} (2D-MSS, in short) of the matrices $P$ and $G$. \item We compute a similarity score between \(\widetilde P\) and \(\widetilde G\), denoted \(\mathrm{GriTS}_f(P,G)\), using a \emph{penalty function} \(f\) which depends on the subtask (Topology, Content), as explained below. \end{asparaenum} The \emph{entry-wise penalty function} \(f \colon E \times E \rightarrow [0,1]\) measures the \emph{partial correctness} between two entries with the same coordinates; It replaces the 0 or 1 value used for the vanilla 2D-LCS computation~\cite{GLCS}.
-Concretely, \(f\) is IoU for Topology and LCS for Content.
+First, tables are represented as matrices \(P, G\) (prediction, GT) entries in \(E\), which is \(\mathbb Z^4\) and \(V^{\mathbb N}\) for the Topology metric and Content metric, respectively.
+From $(P,G)$, we extract \emph{the two substructure matrices} \(\widetilde P\) and \(\widetilde G\) (of the same shape between themselves) \emph{that are the most similar according to \(f\)}, the penalty function between the grid cells' properties.
+The \emph{penalty function} \(f\) depends on the subtask (Topology, Content), as explained below.
+With \(|\cdot|\), the matrix size (number of grid cells): \( \mathrm{GriTS}_f(P,G)=2\frac{\sum_{i,j} f ( \widetilde P_{i,j}, \widetilde G_{i,j} )}{|P|+|G|}. \) The \emph{entry-wise penalty function} \(f \colon E \times E \rightarrow [0,1]\) measures the \emph{partial correctness} between two entries with the same coordinates; it replaces the 0 or 1 value used for the vanilla 2D-LCS computation~\cite{GLCS}.
+Concretely, \(f\) is IoU for Topology, and LCS for Content.